Scott Benson, DO

 We take a team approach to patient care.
 We have incorporated dedicated internists within our department who provide primary care services and have highly proficient diagnostic acumen to discover all medical ailments, including early stage chronic kidney disease.
 In addition to a nephrologist, many of our patients receive care from doctors in other specialties, including endocrinologists and cardiologists.
 Together, through ongoing dialogue and shared electronic charts, we partner to focus on the totality of our patients’ needs.

-We are located in eight convenient locations in the towns of Avon, Bloomfield, Enfield, Farmington, Hartford, New Britain, Newington, and Wethersfield.
+We are located in nine convenient locations in the towns of Bloomfield, Cromwell, Enfield, Farmington, Hartford, Manchester, New Britain, Newington, and Wethersfield.
 We partner with dialysis centers throughout Connecticut including Bristol, Waterbury, and Southington.

-We operate our own Dialysis Access Center in Newington.
+We operate our own Surgery Access Center in Newington.
 See below to learn more.

 To schedule a visit in any of our offices (except New Britain), please call: (860) 241-0700.